Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Revisiting loss and risk functions

 Let us bring out the key features of a situation where the above decision-theoretic set up makes perfectly good sense.
-This is the situation Fisher (1955) called \textbf{acceptance sampling}, such as \textit{an industrial production process} where the objective is quality control, i.e. to make a decision pertaining to shipping sub-standard products (e.g. nuts and bolts) to a buyer using the expected loss/gain as the ultimate criterion.
-In such a context the \textsf{MSE}$(\widehat{\theta }(\mathbf{X} );\theta ),$ or some other risk function, are relevant because they evaluate genuine losses associated with a decision related to the choice of an estimate $\widehat{\theta }(\mathbf{x}_{0})$, say the cost of the observed percentage of defective products, but that has nothing to do with type I and II error probabilities.
+This is the situation Fisher (1955) called \textit{acceptance sampling}, such as an industrial production process where the objective is quality control, i.e. to make a decision pertaining to shipping sub-standard products (e.g. nuts and bolts) to a buyer using the expected loss/gain as the ultimate criterion.

+In an acceptance sampling context, the \textsf{MSE}$(\widehat{\theta }( \mathbf{X});\theta),$ or some other risk function, are relevant because they evaluate genuine losses associated with a decision related to the choice of an estimate $\widehat{\theta}(\mathbf{x}_{0})$, say the cost of the observed percentage of defective products, but that has nothing to do with type I and II error probabilities.

-Acceptance sampling differs from the usual scientific context in two crucial respects:
+Acceptance sampling differs from a scientific enquiry in two crucial respects:

-\textbf{[a]} The primary aim is to use statistical rules to guide actions astutely, e.g. use $\widehat{\theta }(\mathbf{x}_{0})$ in order to minimize the expected loss associated with \textquotedblleft a decision\textquotedblright , and
+\textbf{[a]} The primary aim is to use statistical rules to guide actions astutely, e.g. use $\widehat{\theta}(\mathbf{x}_{0})$ in order to minimize the expected loss associated with \textquotedblleft a decision\textquotedblright, and

-\textbf{[b]} The sagacity of all actions is determined by the respective `losses' stemming from \textquotedblleft \textit{relevant information\ other than the data}\textquotedblright\ (Cox and Hinkley, 1974, p.
+\textbf{[b]} The sagacity of all actions is determined by the respective `losses' stemming from \textquotedblleft\textit{relevant information\ other than the data}\textquotedblright\ (Cox and Hinkley, 1974, p.
 251).

-The key difference between acceptance sampling and a scientific inquiry is that the primary objective of the latter is \textit{not} to minimize expected loss (costs, utility) associated with different values of $\mathbf{ \theta }\mathit{\in }\Theta ,$ but to use data $\mathbf{x}_{0}$ to learn about the `true' model:
+The key difference between acceptance sampling and a scientific inquiry is that the primary objective of the latter is \textit{not} to minimize expected loss (costs, utility) associated with different values of $\mathbf{ \theta }\mathit{\in}\Theta,$ but to use data $\mathbf{x}_{0}$ to learn about the `true' model (\ref{dgm}).
+The two situations are drastically different mainly because the key notion of a `true $\mathbf{\theta}$' calls into question the above acceptance sampling set up.
+Indeed, the loss function being defined `$\forall\mathbf{\theta}\mathit{\in}\Theta$', will penalize $ \mathbf{\theta }^{\ast},$ since there is no reason to believe that the lowest ranked $\mathbf{\theta}$ would coincide with $\mathbf{\theta}^{\ast}$ , unless by accident.